FedoraQt/MediaWriter/MAC.md

 Oldest supported release is OS X 10.15.

-Resource-wise, every Intel-based Mac computer should be able to run Fedora Media Writer.
+Resource-wise, every Intel-based Mac computer should be able to run AOSC Media Writer.

 ### Usage

 Download the .dmg file from the [Releases](../../releases) section of this page for the latest or [getfedora.org](https://getfedora.org/workstation/download/), then drag-and-drop it to the Applications folder open it from there.
 The files downloaded from this page are not signed, which means you can get a prompt saying you won't be able to open them.
-To avoid this problem, control-click the "Fedora Media Writer" application and use the "Open" option.
+To avoid this problem, control-click the "AOSC Media Writer" application and use the "Open" option.

 ![Move the icon to the applications folder and open from there](/dist/screenshots/mac_open.png)